Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 “Someday I think the reason for this miracle will become more clear to us all,” answered Magnus.
 “The King was following the word of Jesus.
 Maybe the only who can save us from our slavery is the Man who saved us from all our sins.”
 Astrid was impressed with the intelligence and seriousness of his response.

-Malmo, a coastal city in western Sweden relied on trade for its free and prosperous lifestyle.
+Malmo, a coastal city in eastern Sweden relied on trade for its free and prosperous lifestyle.
 Vikings used the port.
 The city engaged in a lot trade with the Hanseatic League, a loose confederation for trade and defense based out of Northern Germany.
 Herring was big business.

 There was still slavery.
 But in 1335 the king, Magnus IV had declared that those born to Christian families could no longer be held as thralls.
-Centuries later, this would be important again, as Christians would be allowed to emigrate to a place they called Amerika, where the fabulous Minnesotum Mare Clarum would be.
-In 1335 it abolished slavery in both Sweden and Norway, and also Finnish slaves.
+Centuries later, this would be important again, as these Christians would be allowed to emigrate to a place they called Amerika, where the fabulous Minnesotum Mare Clarum would be.
+In 1335 Christians abolished slavery in both Sweden and Norway, and also of Finnish slaves.

 “You know, Astrid, Jesus was betrayed to the Cross for 30 pieces of silver.
 That was the typical cost for “buying” a slave.
 But Jesus defeated that bargain by rising again from the grave.
 He saves us from our sin, including enslaving other people.”
 Magnus was thinking of that dream of freedom and justice.
 Slavery and tyranny were still out there.